 $21.64/hr - $24.04/hr DOE

 PATH (People Assisting The Homeless) is urgently seeking candidates with experience in homeless services or serving vulnerable populations to join our Housing Partnerships Program as LeaseUp Coordinator.
-This role will be based out of our location in North Long Beach and supports LA County’s Recovery Rehousing Program in the region.
+This role will be based out of our regional headquarters in Los Angeles and support LA County's Recovery Rehousing Program in the Metro LA area.